MatthewHarris01/Word-Guess-Game/README.md

 The html page design is mostly complete, and has fair responsive behavior.
 0.14 -added win and lose sounds, however there is an issue with their play, they do not currently play, and i am uncertain why not.
 Added Myer web reset css content.
-0.15 -- msot stuff is working, currently working on getting the matched letters to display correctly.
+0.16 -- most stuff is working, currently working on getting the matched letters to display correctly.
 Images added.
-Last update 12/13/19, 2:52 pm.
+Last update 12/13/19, 7:09 pm.
 =======